-Contact Leslie Memula, School Partnership Coordinator, at leslie@lrec.net or visit litzsinger.org for more information.
+Contact Leslie Memula at leslie@lrec.net, Julie Radin at julie@lrec.net, or visit litzsinger.org for more information.

 Explore the world of insects, go for a hike, or get your hands dirty planting a seed!

 Scouts enjoy a variety of hands-on, nature- and STEM-based programming at all three of our sites: Missouri Botanical Garden, Shaw Nature Reserve, and the Sophia M. Sachs Butterfly House.